 “But even beyond the matter of temporal justice, there’s also the question of spiritual purpose.
 I’ll always be a First Estate girl through and through,” the other Venture declares with a faint smile, “but there’s real comfort in the Second’s faith.
 Knowing that God has a constructive purpose in mind for us.
 So from a theological standpoint, what purpose do the thin-blooded serve?
-They’re neither wolves nor sheep.
-Or I suppose toothless wolves, you could argue.
+They’re not wolves or sheep.
+I suppose you could argue they’re toothless wolves.
 Either way, I can’t reckon any explanation for why God allows them to be.”

 Caroline: “A warning against the excesses of Kindred?”
 Caroline postulates.
 “A method of ensuring the continued fate of all Kindred remains tied to our eldest, closest to the original sin, vice the kine who may be fruitful?
 Another test upon us, and our discipline, that we remain divorced from the kine.”